 What is brand monitoring?

-Brand monitoring is the act of looking out for mentions and discussions of your brand.
+Brand monitoring is the process of looking following mentions and discussions of your brand.
 That goes for all forms of media: from Twitter to TV spots to sassy bumper stickers.

 Brand monitoring vs. social media monitoring

-Social media monitoring is part of brand monitoring.
-As you may have guessed, though, it just focuses on the social media coverage relevant to your brand.
+Social media monitoring is part of brand monitoring—but it only focuses on social media coverage relevant to your brand.

-That could include monitoring for brand or product mentions (tagged or not), related hashtags and keywords, or industry trends.
+That could include monitoring for brand or product mentions (tagged or not), related hashtags and keywords, or industry trends on Facebook, Instagram, Twitter, TikTok, Linkedin, etc.

+TLDR?
 Social listening is the practice of analyzing the intel you get from social media monitoring.
-What’s the overall online mood?
-How are people feeling about you?

 Someone has mentioned a person or brand on social media.
-It could be positive (“@SimonsSoups are delicious!”), negative (“I wouldn’t feed @SimonsSoups to my bird!”) or somewhere in between. (“@SimonsSoups are wet.”)
+It could be a positive (“@SimonsSoups are delicious!”) or negative comment (“I wouldn’t feed @SimonsSoups to my bird!”), or somewhere in between. (“@SimonsSoups are wet.”)

 Set up a stream on your Hootsuite dashboard to track those juicy name drops.
-You don’t want to miss a chance to respond or repost… or retaliate, I guess, if you’re feeling feisty. (e.g: “Birds actually happen to LOVE our soup.”)
+You don’t want to miss a chance to respond or repost… or retaliate, I guess, if you’re feeling feisty. (e.g.: “Birds actually happen to LOVE our soup.”
+Send Tweet.)

 Why is brand monitoring important?